-Crabgrass Crusade: How to Weed Out the Unbeatable Weed
+Crabgrass Crusade: Tips to Weed Out the Unbeatable Weed

 The key to preventing crabgrass is maintaining a healthy lawn.
 Crabgrass and weeds can’t flourish within a vibrant lawn full of hefty blades of grass.
 The application of a high nitrogen lawn fertilizer is one way to foster a dense, verdant lawn.
 Ensure that fertilization takes place in the first half of the year.

 The use of pre-emergent herbicides during early spring can halt crabgrass germination.
 According to GardenGuides.com, the weeds germinate from early winter through late summer.
 If crabgrass blemished your lawn the year prior, applying an herbicide to your lawn is an important step.
 Using Siduron for effective crabgrass prevention will not damage grass seed.